Agent Connector

 N/A

-Testing the LLM Connector
+Testing the Agent Connector

-After configuring the parameters of the connector, click Play in the bottom right corner to run a test and view the request responses.
-After verifying the connector works as expected, click Confirm to save it and return to the main flow.
+After configuring the parameters of the connector, enter an Input (optional) and then click Play in the bottom right corner to run a test and view the request responses.

-LLM Connector in action
+Agent Connector in action

 You can use the Mock Response feature to validate your flows for external calls without consuming AI tokens.